 - Support your individual school by attending parent group meetings.
 All elementary schools in our district have parent groups that focus on planning activities, fundraising, and meeting other school needs.
 Visit your school’s website or contact the school for more information.

 - Support your child’s athletic and extracurricular activities.
 Athletic teams and marching bands typically have organized booster groups that support fundraising and volunteering.
 Clubs and other activities often need parent assistance as well.
 Check with your child’s coach, teacher or club sponsor for details.

 - Volunteering at a School: Every school, regardless of level, benefits from volunteers.
 From reading to elementary students to shelving books in the middle school library to helping with events at the high school, volunteers play an important role in the schools.
 To learn more about school-level volunteer opportunities, contact the school in your area.
 Volunteers will be asked to fill out a short application with a background check.

-- Senior Tax Rebate Program: Senior Citizens are invited to volunteer in our schools and are eligible for financial assistance with county property taxes.
-For more information, contact Cindy Douma in Adams 12 Human Resources at 720-972-4071.
+- Senior Tax Rebate Program: Senior Citizens are invited to volunteer in any of our schools.
+If a resident of Adams County, volunteers may be eligible for financial assistance with property taxes.
+For more information, see the tax rebate flyer or contact Cindy Douma in Human Resources at (720) 972-4071.

 Other Ways to Be Involved

 Join a districtwide leadership group or committee:

 - Five Star Leadership Academy